Beatrobo/BILAudioUtil/README.md

 * * *

-BIL は Beatrobo Inc Library から取ってる。
+BIL is "Beatrobo Inc Library" prefix.

-!!! iOS Only !!!
+!!!
+Only for iOS !!!